Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Life brings the up or the down moments; God’s infinite light is the provision in our kaleidoscope.
 He is bringing our broken pieces together into a visual wonderland.
 He holds us in His grip as He turns the earthly cylinder.
 When our picture appears unfamiliar, God allows for changes.
 Some of these changes bring bright, beautiful images quickly and without hesitation.
 In these cases, there’s immediate visualization, with the fresh bursts of color into the developing picture God is creating in our lives, and we become emotional participants.

-When the glass seems shattered and disjointed, we have more incredible difficulty seeing through to the beauty of his design.
+When the glass seems shattered and disjointed, we can have incredible difficulty seeing through to the beauty of his design.
 We often get distracted, lost in the steps it takes to turn the barrel into a more brilliant picture.
 Sometimes, the process is slow.
 We become weary, a tad impatient for the outcome.
-But, wait, then the exact colors and beads come together where we can live in a complete state of grace and acceptance.
+But, wait, the exact colors and beads come together, things fall into place, and we begin to realize a complete state of grace and acceptance.

 Stages of a Walk Vary